Arunsreeram41/Large_Language_Model/README.md

   * upload the ipynb file to the colab notebooks in google drive
   * upload the model in the google drive
   * upload the pdfs folder containing pdfs in the colab environment
   * upload the python file (colab_model_gdrive.py) in the colab environment, which contains the LLM code
+  * change the runtime type to T4
   * run the ipynb script

 ###  CPU folder -